lial1/Option-Pricing-Stochastic-Analysis/README.md

 ## Features & Learnings
 * **Real-Time Data:** I used the `yfinance` API to pull a full year of historical data.
 Learning to clean and annualize volatility ($\sigma$) was one of the trickiest parts!
 * **Vectorization:** I used **NumPy** to run 10,000 simulations at once.
 I learned early on that using "for-loops" in Python is way too slow for finance.
 * **Validation:** I compared my simulation results against the **Black-Scholes** analytical solution.
-My Monte Carlo estimate was within 1.3% of the theoretical price—it was a huge "lightbulb moment" to see the two different methods converge.
+My Monte Carlo estimate was within 1.3% of the theoretical price.
+It was pretty cool to see the two different methods converge.

 ## Challenges I Faced
 * **The Volatility Trap:** Originally, my model was off because I didn't realize I needed to multiply the daily return standard deviation by $\sqrt{252}$ to annualize it.